philtelco/philtelco.github.io/donate.md

 ## Wishlist

-Philtel is always in search of hardware to support our infrastructure and installations.
+PhilTel is always in search of hardware to support our infrastructure and installations.
 If you have any of the following items that you would like to part with, please [contact us](../contact)!

 * Payphones and payphone parts (including handsets, keys, vault doors, keypads, etc.)
 * Payphone enclosures (boothetes, pedestals, backplates, etc.)